We get asked many, many questions about CBD oil. If you’re curious too, then this is article is for you!

 There are a range of CBD products in different forms for different uses and at different prices.

-If you have had a consultation with us, then we are able to offer you lifelong access to The Dispensary which contains the entire range, giving you the option of choosing the product that is right for you and at a price that suits you.
+If you have had a consultation with us, then we are able to offer you access to The Dispensary which contains the entire range to select your prescribed product.

 If you want to speak to us about the getting the right medicinal cannabis treatment plan, see one of our specialist cannabis doctors.